Senad Kreso: Salalah

 On 12 July 2015, he was appointed as the manager of another Oman Professional Club, Salalah SC.

 During the pre-season, he helped his side achieve the runners-up position in the 2015 Salalah Festival Football Cup when his side narrowly lost 4–2 on penalties to local rivals Al-Nasr S.C.C. after the match had ended 3–3 after extra time.
 His club began the 2015–16 Oman Professional League campaign on a disappointing note as they faced a 3–1 loss at home against defending champions and his former club, Al-Oruba SC at the Al-Saada Stadium.
 He helped his club qualify for the Quarter-finals of the 2015–16 Sultan Qaboos Cup following a massive 7–2 win over Oman Second Division League's Al-Salam SC in the Round of 32 and a 2–1 win over Oman First Division League's Al-Wahda SC in the Round of 16.

 On 22 January 2016, after a lackluster performance of the club in the 2015–16 Oman Professional League under the Bosnian, Salalah SC's management decided to part ways with Bosnian manager.

 Al-Nasr

 A couple of weeks later, Kreso was appointed as manager of local rivals of his former clubs Salalah and Dhofar, Al-Nasr until the end of the 2015–16 season.
 He helped his side win the 2015–16 Oman Professional League Cup.

 Personal life

 Kreso is married and lives with his family in his hometown, Sarajevo.
-He is the holder of First Level Degree from the faculty of Sports Sciences of University of Sarajevo since 1985.